-- academic merit assessed on the basis of the applicant's GPA/GPE (50%) - qualities assessed at interview (50%) - At interview candidates must - demonstrate background and personal qualities seen to be of value to the study and practice of dietetics: - demonstrate an ability to communicate effectively in English particularly when dealing with people with hearing difficulties
+- academic merit assessed on the basis of the applicant's GPA/GPE (50%) over the qualifying programme - qualities assessed at interview (50%) - At interview candidates must - demonstrate background and personal qualities seen to be of value to the study and practice of dietetics; - $\circ~$ demonstrate an ability to communicate effectively in English particularly when dealing with people with hearing difficulties

 Applicants are required to achieve a minimum GPA of 6.0 to be eligible for consideration for an admission interview.
-Applicants unable to attend their interview on the relevant date will not be considered further.
+Unless there are exceptional circumstances applicants unable to attend their interview on the relevant date will not be considered further.